MLHale/cybr4580/projects/milestone2.md

 **Total 40 points.**

 ## Presentation
 You will be expected to present your Milestone 2 achievements to the class and your sponsor in the form of a video.
 It is important that you use this time to both inform your classmates and sponsor of your activities and to practice for your final presentation.
 Things to be considered are 1) conveying a sense of interest and excitement about your project 2) cool product demos, and 3) interesting intermediate findings of conducting your projects.
+Projects under NDA will only present to their stakeholders and Dr. Hale

 ### Submission Materials
-Submit your slides on Canvas and post your video using VidGrid to canvas alongside your paper outline and respository link.
-Also post the link to your vidGrid video on our slack channel - so that your peers can see it
+Submit your slides on Canvas and post your video using VidGrid to canvas alongside your respository link.
+Also post the link to your vidGrid video on our slack channel (if not under NDA) - so that your peers can see it

 ### Grading Criteria
 You will be graded by a presentation rubric posted on canvas.